cacilhas/montegasppa/_source/posts/2020-09-22-carpe-diem.md

 Really?
 I cannot even tell if I’ll be alive in five years!

-People live their lives always planning the future (not to mention soffering for the past), prospecting, **controlling**.
+People live their lives always planning for the future (not to mention soffering for the past), prospecting, **controlling**.

 Let me tell you a secret: **there’s no such thing as *control***.